How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 UX Design Salaries in Other Countries

-In the United States, UX base salaries range between $75,000 and $100,000 annually.
-Our friends in Europe, Asia, Australia, Canada, and South America can generally expect lower salaries, except for Switzerland.
-According to UXDesignerSalaries.com, Switzerland outranked the U.S. with an average annual salary of $100,890.
+In the United States, UX base salaries range between $75,000 and $110,000 annually.
+Our friends in Europe, Asia, and South America can generally expect lower salaries, except for Australia, Canada and Switzerland.
+According to salaryexpert.com, Australia outranked the U.S. with an average annual salary of $126,697.

 Country Survey Submissions Average Salary